FARGO - George Duenas knew small-town football. He had coached other North Dakota high school football teams with small rosters.

 "What the heck do I do?"
 Duenas asked with a laugh.
 "When you have more referees on the field than players, that's when you know you have issues."

-Duenas' team situation illustrates a trend that has longtime high school football fans worried: Participation numbers are falling in a sport that for decades has helped define communities and schools, just like those playing in today's Dakota Bowl state championships at the Fargodome.
+Duenas' team situation illustrates a trend that has longtime high school football fans worried: Participation numbers are falling in a sport that for decades has helped define communities and schools, just like those playing in the Dakota Bowl state championships at the Fargodome on Friday, Nov.
+10.

-From the years 2000 to 2016, North Dakota's high school football participation numbers went from 5,024 to 4,062, a 19 percent decline, according to the North Dakota High School Activities Association.
+From 2000 to 2016, North Dakota's high school football participation numbers went from 5,024 to 4,062, a 19 percent decline, according to the North Dakota High School Activities Association.

 "This won't go away.
 I hope we find the right solution, but nobody knows what that is yet," said Fargo Shanley head coach Troy Mattern.
 "I know this is not being ignored, and hopefully we can come up with a solution soon."